mvn2vec: Preservation and Collaboration in Multi-View Network Embedding: Experiments

-On each $S(p)$, \independent, \onespace, \mtvcon, and \mtvreg are tested.
-On top of the embedding learned by each model, we apply logistic regression with cross entropy to carry out the multi-class evaluation tasks.
-All model parameters are tuned to the best for each model on a validation dataset sampled from the $4,000$ class labels.
+For each $G(p)$, \independent, \onespace, \mtvcon, and \mtvreg are tested.
+Atop the embedding learned by each model, we apply logistic regression with cross-entropy to carry out the multi-class evaluation tasks.
+Parameters are tuned on a validation dataset sampled from the $4,000$ class labels.
 Classification accuracy and cross-entropy on a different test dataset are reported in Figure~\ref{fig::syn}.